 Dr. Brody has provided psychological counseling services to law students at McGeorge School of Law since 2000.
-She began working with Pacific Counseling Services in Stockton in 2005 and presently serves as a Staff Psychologist on the McGeorge campus.
-She has served as Clinical Director for a local Community mental health outpatient clinic and Social Service/counseling agency in Sacramento.
-She also maintains a private practice in Sacramento providing psychotherapy to adult clientele.
+She began working with Pacific Counseling and Psychological Services in Stockton in 2005 and presently serves as a Staff Psychologist on the McGeorge campus.

 Dr. Brody's clinical interests include depression and anxiety disorders, PTSD (Posttraumatic Stress Disorder), trauma response, grief and interpersonal /developmental growth issues.
 She is a certified practitioner in EMDR (Eye Movement Desensitization and Reprocessing) and sports psychology / performance enhancement.

 Dr. Brody's theoretical perspective is integrative; based on cognitive-behavioral and psychodynamic approaches incorporating a humanistic framework.